Extreme Prejudice (film)

-Extreme Prejudice is a 1987 American neo-Western action thriller film starring Nick Nolte and Powers Boothe, with a supporting cast including Michael Ironside, María Conchita Alonso, Rip Torn, William Forsythe, and Clancy Brown.
-The film was directed by Walter Hill, with a screenplay by Harry Kleiner and Deric Washburn (the latter collaborated with Michael Cimino on Silent Running and The Deer Hunter) from a story by John Milius and Fred Rexer.
+Extreme Prejudice is a 1987 American neo-Western action thriller film directed by Walter Hill, from a screenplay by Harry Kleiner and Deric Washburn, from a story by John Milius and Fred Rexer.
+It stars Nick Nolte and Powers Boothe, with a supporting cast including Michael Ironside, María Conchita Alonso, Rip Torn, William Forsythe, and Clancy Brown.

+Set in South Texas near the U.S.-Mexico border, the film's plot centers on the conflict between two former friends-turned-rivals, one a Texas Ranger (Nolte) and one a drug trafficker (Boothe), who both become embroiled in a political conspiracy involving a black ops military unit.
+The film was released by Tri-Star Pictures on April 24, 1987.
+It received a positive critical response, but was not a financial success.

 Extreme Prejudice is an homage, of sorts, to The Wild Bunch, a western directed by Sam Peckinpah, with whom Hill worked on The Getaway.
 Both films end with a massive gunfight in a Mexican border town.
 The title originates from "terminate with extreme prejudice", a phrase popularized by Apocalypse Now, also written by Milius.

-The lead character of Jack Benteen (Nolte) was loosely based on Joaquin Jackson.
-Nolte spent three weeks in Texas with Jackson learning the day-to-day activities of a Ranger.
-Nolte took what he learned and incorporated it into his character's mannerisms and dress.

 Plot

-A teletype message flashes across the screen: